 OceanWP gives support to its customers through tickets.
 Paid users can use this feature while free users can rely on the WordPress.Org forums.

-That means, even if you have purchased the premium extensions, you can pay extra to avail priority support, which gives you an edge over regular customers in getting replies to your support tickets.
+That means, even if you have purchased the premium extensions, you can pay extra to get priority support, which gives you an edge over regular customers in getting replies to your support tickets.

 OceanWP follows excellent coding standards and is well documented.
 The theme folder is a bit heavier (~3.2MB zipped, 500+ files) than other similar themes, but it is not unusual when considering the number of features it gives.

-Also, there is enough number of custom hooks for developers, with 300+ actions and 250+ filters.
+Also, there are enough custom hooks for developers, with 300+ actions and 250+ filters.

 To measure the speed while using OceanWP, I tested it with both Pingdom and GTmetrix.
 Here are the results: